SaradaPurnaSonty/Aksarapadiyam/index.md

 The project can be broadly understood as:

 - **Akṣara** – Individual letters, which in the Vedic tradition possess independent potency and significance
-- **Pada** – Words, including their grammatical structure and semantic meaning
+- **Pada** – Words, encompassing their form, grammatical structure, and semantic content
-- **Akṣarapadīyam** – A comprehensive study of letters, their combinations, syntactic usage, and Vedic phonetics
+- **Akṣarapadīyam** – A scholarly exposition of the power of letters, their combinations into words, their syntactic usage, and Vedic phonetics.

 ---